gadenbuie/xaringanExtra/README.md

 contents, each partial slide is technically a *brand-new* slide as far as xaringan is concerned.
 This means that each partial slide will have it’s own drawing layer and your drawings on one slide won’t carry over to the next.
-(But they’ll stil be there when you switch back!)
+(But they’ll still be there when you switch back!)

 To save a copy of the slide with your drawings, your best option is to print your presentation from the browser.